ibm-cloud-docs/apps/tutorials/tutorial_scratch.md

   * **Deploy to Cloud Foundry**.
 This option deploys your cloud-native app without you needing to manage the underlying infrastructure.
 If your account has access to {{site.data.keyword.cfee_full_notm}}, you can select a deployer type of either **[Public Cloud](/docs/cloud-foundry-public?topic=cloud-foundry-public-deployingapps)** or **[Enterprise Environment](/docs/cloud-foundry?topic=cloud-foundry-deploy_apps)**, which you can use to create and manage isolated environments for hosting Cloud Foundry apps exclusively for your enterprise.
   * **Deploy to a [Virtual Server](/docs/vsi?topic=virtual-servers-deploying-to-a-virtual-server)**.
 This option provisions a virtual server instance, loads an image that includes your app, creates a DevOps toolchain, and initiates the first deployment cycle for you.

 After you select and configure the deployment target, the App details page indicates that continuous delivery is configured.
-You can view the repo that contains the source code for your app by clicking **View repo**.
+You can view the repo that contains the generated code for your app by clicking **View repo**.

 To deploy your app with the command line, use `ibmcloud dev deploy`.
 For more information, see [Creating and deploying apps by using the CLI](/docs/apps?topic=creating-apps-create-deploy-app-cli).